Below are a list of frequently asked questions by students.

 If you did not declare your major as part of the application process or you want to change your major, you may meet with a professional academic advisor in the Student Success Center within the college that your major will be in.
 The advisor can help you fill out the form that you take to the Student Business Center to file with the Registrar's Office.
 Or you an make an appointment with the department chairperson for the major that you want to declare to fill out the form.

-7. What does it mean to withdraw from a course?
+What does it mean to withdraw or drop from a course?

 An academic advisor is an integral part of your college success.
 An advisor does more than help you decide what courses to take and when.
 Your advisor is someone to coach you through coursework, transitioning to college, and navigating higher education.
 Yes, your advisor helps you schedule your classes, but your advisor can also help you with goal setting, time management, study skills, and problems with coursework and life issues that may be keeping you from being successful in your courses.